Hour two, Sean Hannity Show, toll-free on numbers 800-941-Sean, if you want to be a part of the program.

 Currently, under D.C. law, 15-year-olds can only be prosecuted with a judge's permission.

-Mostly because the local prosecutor, the DC attorney general, refuses to pursue those cases.
+And that almost never occurs, mostly because the local prosecutor, the D.C.
+Attorney General, refuses to pursue those cases.

-So, you know, the DC City Council will never change the laws because they're notoriously soft on crime.
+So, you know, the D.C.
+City Council will never change the laws because they're notoriously soft on crime.

 So, you know, the only recourse is for the president to step in and Congress.

-Ninth Circuit Court of Appeals already ruled he had the authority to federalize California's National Guard troops in LA.
+Ninth Circuit Court of Appeals already ruled he had the authority to federalize California's National Guard troops in L.A.

 He can do the same thing in New York, in Chicago.

 He can do it in Washington, D.C.
-Well, pretty amazing.

-But you know, the the we also learned a lot, I think, uh uh William Jacobson when we watched the joint session speech of President Trump, and in that speech, the president recognized the family of Lake and Riley.
+But, you know, we also learned a lot, I think, William Jacobson, when we watched the joint session speech of President Trump.

-And not one Democrat would even applaud or stand up or recognize these mothers that lost their children because of unvetted Joe Biden, Kamala Harris, Alejandro Mayorcas, illegal immigrants that they allowed into the country.
+And not one Democrat would even applaud or stand up or recognize these mothers that lost their children because of unvetted Joe Biden, Kamala Harris, Alejandro Mayorkas, illegal immigrants that they allowed into the country.

-Uh meanwhile, they were telling us for four years the border was closed and the border was secure.
+Meanwhile, they were telling us for four years the border was closed and the border was secure.

 I say they have blood on their hands.

-Well, I think that the the border security, which is tightly correlated to crime in the cities, I think that's such a winning issue for Republicans.
+Well, I think that the border security, which is tightly correlated to crime in the cities, I think that's such a winning issue for Republicans.

-So it's a total winning issue, and I think it was one of the issues that propelled Trump to victory.
+And I think it was one of the issues that propelled Trump to victory.

-Um there were many issues, but that was one of them.
+There were many issues, but that was one of them.

 I mean, people do not want Venezuelan crime gangs, you know, taking over apartment buildings in our cities.